Karl Marx: His Life and Thought

-Karl Marx: His Life and Thought is a 1973 biography of Karl Marx by the political scientist David McLellan.
+Karl Marx : His Life and Thought is a 1973 biography of Karl Marx by the political scientist David McLellan.
 The work was republished as Karl Marx: A Biography in 1995.

+Bibliographic information

+First edition published in London and New York:

+These editions were republished several times, in different forms, also as an e-book (after the MacMillan 1973 edition).

+In 1995 a republication appeared under a different name:

+In 1975 McLellan also wrote a much more condensed biography of Karl Marx, of 88 pages, with the simple title Marx.
+This work was reprinted many times (12 times between 1975 and 1988).

+Background

+The first generally known and complete biography of Karl Marx was written by Franz Mehring, and published, first in German as Karl Marx.
+Geschichte seines Leben (Karl Marx: The Story of His Life) in 1918.

+It would take fifty-five years, before the next really important biography of Marx was written.
+This was Karl Marx : His Life and Thoughts by McLellan (1973).
+"What Mehring's biography had been for the first half of the twentieth century — the standard thus far — McLellan’s was for the second half (and probably even today)."

 Summary

 McLellan deals with Marx's intellectual, political and private life.

 Reception

 The political theorist Terrell Carver described the book as, "The most comprehensive scholarly account of Marx's life and works".
 The historian of science Roger Smith called it "readable and reliable".